dangtran47/prompt_lens/README.md

-# Text Translator & AI Assistant Chrome Extension
+# Prompt Lens - AI Assistant Chrome Extension

 A Chromium-based browser extension that shows an AI assistant icon when text is selected on any webpage, enabling translation and custom LLM interactions.